 Discussion:

+It was unclear at the start of the CT4 meeting whether both AS/HSS-based and PCRF-based solutions would be specified to retrieve the network location of a user under a Trusted WLAN access.

-Based on current situation in SA2 it would be good to postpone the WID to next meeting.
-Anyway it was seen that there might be some changes in SA2 during this week if the solution is selected.
-Need to be wait SA2 decision and revise WID at the end of the meeting week to cover SA2 impacts.
+Ericsson commented that dependent on on the progress of the discussions in SA2, it may be preferable to postpone the WID to next meeting.
+Anyway it was seen that there might be some progress in SA2 during this week on the solution(s) to retrieve the network location.
+Need to wait for the SA2 outcomes and revise the WID at the end of the meeting week to cover the SA2 impacts.

 ZTE and NEC are added as supporting companies.